No. 16 La.-Lafayette tops UTSA 31-24 in First Responder Bowl

 The Ragin’ Cajuns (10-1) drove 72 yards in 12 plays for the winning score after UTSA (7-5) overcame a 24-7 second-half deficit to tie it.

+“We made it entertaining again,” Louisiana-Lafayette coach Billy Napier said.
+“It’s too late to have a rah-rah speech.
+At that point you’ve either got the ownership, the character to regroup and make adjustments to compete and play through the ups and downs of the game or you don’t.”

 UTSA associate head coach/offensive coordinator Barry Lunney Jr. directed the Roadrunners after first-year coach Jeff Traylor twice tested positive for COVID-19 this week and didn’t accompany the team.
+Lunney said the Roadrunners were missing 15-20 total team members, including other assistant coaches and players.

+“It could have easily gotten out of hand,” Lunney said.
+“Our guys came to life and turned the tide.
+We just couldn’t finish the game.
+We did just enough in all three phases to lose the game, but we also did just enough in all three phases to be in the game.”

 Levi Lewis had first-half touchdown passes of 15 and 10 yards for Louisiana-Lafayette.
 Elijah Mitchell added a 3-yard touchdown run, and Kenneth Almendares kicked a 31-yard field goal, The Ragin’ Cajuns won their seventh straight game following a loss to Coastal Carolina in mid-October.